 As you can see, there are several statistical tool to choose from.
 In this case, select ANOVA: Single Factor

 The following data was recorded across five machines.
 The team recorded the pieces per minute that were produced of the same PN 123XYZ under similar operating conditions and had to be acceptable pieces.
-They wanted to examine several things with one of them being if any of the machines mean performance varied from the other.
-Assume 95% Confidence Level.

 For example, the first time that Machine 1 ran a batch of PN 123XYZ it averaged 210 acceptable pieces/minute.
 Recall, that sample sizes do not have to be the same.